 8. Nominees will remain on the list for a maximum of three (3) years before being removed.
 However, they can be re-nominated.

-This document has been prepared to provide basic guidelines to assist you in completing a nomination form for the SIU Distinguished Alumni Award (Young Alumni).
+This document has been prepared to provide basic guidelines to assist you in completing a nomination form for the Alumni Association Awards.

-The nomination process consists of an online form containing a nomination statement of no more than three typewritten, single spaced, 8 ½” x 11” pages.
-No more than three one-page letters of support will be accepted in the online form as attached documents.
-A maximum of six pages may be submitted to the committee.
+The nomination process consists of an online form containing a nomination statement of no more than two (2), 8 ½” x 11” pages.
+No more than two (2), one-page letters of support will be accepted in the online form as attached documents.
+A maximum of five (5) pages may be submitted to the committee.
 Vitae and resume may be submitted but will count toward the max number of pages.
 This will allow the committee to focus on the most important aspects of the nominations.

 Quality of Nomination: